Over recent years, low carb baking has become increasingly popular.

 While the refined version is similar to Swerve concerning the natural flavors and unknown ingredients, the whole-leaf version is not.

-Whole-leaf stevia is simply the dried green leaves of the stevia plant; nothing is added nor taken away, no extractions, just 100% natural.
+Whole-leaf stevia is merely the dried green leaves of the stevia plant; nothing is added nor taken away, no extractions, and it is 100% natural.

 Natural Sweeteners vs. Artificial Sweeteners